-The Ayurvedic Approach To Stress Management, Burnout, and Rejuvenation
+The Ayurvedic Approach To Stress Management

 We are living in a society in which worries, stress and strain are too rich.
 Worries about security, economic difficulties, and emotions are becoming more common and will negatively impact health and longevity.
 The term “stress” is difficult to define and may mean different things to different people in different circumstances.
 When we are stressed, our bodies may show physical signs of tension.
 Sometimes irritation, anger, nervousness or sadness can be a clue you are feeling stressed.
 You may have difficulty concentrating or feel like you can’t stop worrying about something.

 In the ancient Indian healing system of Ayurveda, stress reduction hinges on a complex understanding of each person.
 Since no two people handle setbacks the same way, everyone requires a different stress-relief strategy.
 According to Ayurveda,lack of ability to deal with stress is due to an imbalance of the three main mental functions, called dhi (learning), dhriti (retention), and smriti (long-term memory).
 Ayurveda & its therapies offers many recommendations for strengthening these mental functions, and thus gives the person more resilience to stress.
 When there is stress, there is an imbalance of Vata-Pitta-Kapha (doshas).
 Stress directly affects basic vital body tissue (Dhatus).
 Health of basic vital tissues can be maintained by taking steps to keep Vata-Piita-Kapha in balance through proper nutrition, lifestyle and rejuvenation programs.